ximarketing/ximarketing.github.io/_pages/publication.md

 1. <a href="https://pubsonline.informs.org/doi/abs/10.1287/mksc.2022.0346" style="text-decoration: none">Endogenous Costs, Market Competition, and Disclosure</a> <a href="https://ximarketing.github.io/files/endogenouscosts.pdf">[PDF]</a>
    **Marketing Science**, accepted.

-1. <a style="text-decoration: none">Consumer versus Investor: Decision Mindset Explains Crowdfunding Success</a>
+1. <a style="text-decoration: none">Crowdfunding Success for Female versus Male Entrepreneurs Depends on Whether a Consumer versus Investor Decision Frame Is Salient</a>
    with Huachao Gao, Xin Wang and June Cotte
    **Journal of Marketing Research**, accepted.